jainnidhi/prism-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Prism is a beautiful, easy to use, mobile responsive, one page, multipurpose theme.
 You can either use it as a one page theme or a standard theme.
-It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
+It comes with unique one click installation and live customization features which makes it easy to use and setup for all kind of users.
 Multiple color schemes and beautiful typography make it a perfect fit for all kind of websites.
+And lastly, it has complete support for WooCommerce.

 == Description ==